Maud Hart Lovelace: Early life

 Maud Palmer Hart was born in Mankato, Minnesota to Tom Hart, a shoe store owner, and his wife, Stella (née Palmer).
-Maud was the middle child; her sisters were Kathleen (Julia in the Betsy-Tacy books) and Helen (book character, Margaret).
+Maud was the middle child; her sisters were Kathleen (the basis for Julia in the Betsy-Tacy books) and Helen (the basis for Margaret).
 Maud reportedly started writing as soon as she could hold a pencil.
 She wrote in her high school's essay contest during her junior and senior years.

 She was baptized in a Baptist church but joined the Episcopal church as a teenager.
 She went on to the University of Minnesota but took a leave of absence to go to California to recover at her maternal grandmother's home from an appendectomy.
 It was while in California that she made her first short story sale – to the Los Angeles Times Magazine.
 She returned to the university and worked for the Minnesota Daily, but did not graduate.

 While spending a year in Europe in 1914, she met Paolo Conte, an Italian musician (who later inspired the character Marco in Betsy and the Great World).
 Hart married the writer Delos Lovelace when she was 25.
 Delos and Hart met in April 1917 and were married on Thanksgiving Day the same year.
-They lived apart until 1919, however, due to Delos' military service in the First World War.
+They lived apart until 1919, however, because of Delos's military service in the First World War.

 Later, the couple divided their time between Minneapolis and New York (including Yonkers and Mount Vernon) for several years.
 After 1928, they lived in New York permanently until their retirement in Claremont, California.

-They had one daughter, Merian (later Merian Lovelace Kirchner; January 18, 1931—September 25, 1997), named for Delos's friend Merian C. Cooper who directed the film King Kong which was novelized by Delos.
+They had one daughter, Merian (later Merian Lovelace Kirchner; January 18, 1931—September 25, 1997), named for Delos's friend Merian C. Cooper, who directed the film King Kong, which was novelized by Delos.